-MOM is short for "Matfiskanlegg Overvåkning Modellering" and is a system to monitor and model seabed quality, developed in Norway.
+MOM is a system to monitor and model seabed quality, developed in Norway.
 Status 1 is the best score and status 4 the lowest score a facility can get.
+If the score is 3 or 4, fish cannot be released without an additional evaluation of the status of the location, describing the reason for the lack of restitution.
+If a score of 3 or 4 is reported for a location, a MOM-C sample shall be taken.